jonasnick/bip8-tester/README.md

-Probability that unupdated node is on >= 3 block invalid fork with 95.0% threshold: 0.17% Probability that unupdated node is on >= 2 block invalid fork with 90.0% threshold: 4.81% Probability that unupdated node is on >= 3 block invalid fork with 90.0% threshold: 1.28%
+Probability that unupdated node is on >= 3 block invalid fork with 95.0% threshold: 0.17% Probability that unupdated node is on >= 2 block invalid fork with 90.0% threshold: 4.81% Probability that unupdated node is on >= 3 block invalid fork with 90.0% threshold: 1.28% Probability that unupdated node is on >= 2 block invalid fork with 85.0% threshold: 10.45% Probability that unupdated node is on >= 3 block invalid fork with 85.0% threshold: 4.13%
 ```